 While in Alexandria for a friend’s wedding, we stayed at Cedar Rose Inn, a historic bed and breakfast just a few blocks from the downtown area.
 This incredible home, run by husband and wife duo Brenda and Dave, was first built in 1903 and has so much character.
 With five bedrooms, seven bathrooms, two fireplaces, and a wraparound porch, this home is truly stunning.
 And, it’s just a few blocks from some of the most popular restaurants, museums, and shops in town.

 Each room is named after a specific person who is significant to the house, such as the founders, builders, and past owners.
 Each morning, Brenda cooks a wonderful breakfast for her guests.
 We enjoyed coffee, orange juice, fresh fruit, banana bread, bacon, yogurt with granola, and blueberry cream cheese french toast!
 It was such a lovely experience and we felt so comfortable in their bed and breakfast.
-They are open year-round and I highly recommend them!
+They are open year-round and I highly recommend it!